 Two Cardinal men and two Cardinal women were honored as members of the all-NESCAC rowing squad.
 Named first team were Robin Cotter '13 (photo upper left) for the women and Trevor Michelson '13 (photo upper right) for the men.
 Second-team picks were Sam Hoefle '13 (photo lower left) on the men's side and Clare Doyle '14 (photo lower right) on the women's side.
+In addition, Kayla Cloud '14 (photo middle) was selected first-team All-American by the College Rowing Coaches Association.
 The Wesleyan women's varsity eight rowed to a 10-3 dual-race record in 2013, placed 6th of 17 in the New England Rowing Championships and 10th of 21 in the ECAC Collegiate Championships.
 The men came through with a 9-4 dual-race mark, were 4th of 14 in New England and 11th of 19 in the ECACs.

 Defeating Trinity in a suspended game, competed Sun., May 12, by an 8-4 count, the Cardinals reach the NESCAC championship game for the first time in the 13-year history of the tournament.
 Playing 2-0 Amherst, which had taken a 5-4, 13-inning game from Wesleyan in the second round, for the title, Amherst scored twice in the 1st inning and Wesleyan could not get its offense in gear, dropping a 7-0 decision.
 As a result, Amherst claimed its third-ever tournament crown and the automatic bid to the NCAA tournament.
 With a 25-15-1 overall record, Wesleyan was a long shot for an at-large bid to the NCAAs and did not get in.
 Wesleyan's four seniors, pictured (L to R) Stefan Sundseth '13, Chris Bonti '13, Steve Moran '13 and Derek Lukin '13 pose with athletics director Mike Whalen with their runner-up plaque.
 Leading 5-3 at the time of the suspension, Wesleyan added three runs in the top of the 6th against Trinity en route to its 8-4 victory in the elimination game.
 Donnie Cimino '15 triggered the three-run 6th for the Cardinals with a two-run double into the left-center field gap, making it a 7-3 game.
 Jon Dennett '15 launched a single into left to drive home Cimino, who finished the game with two hits and three RBI, for an 8-3 lead.